Vertex operators, solvable lattice models and metaplectic Whittaker functions: The Fermionic Fock Space

 The (type A) affine Hecke algebra $\widehat{H}_N(q^2) =:\aH$ is the associative algebra with generators $T_i$ for $1 \leq i \leq N-1$ and $y^{\pm}_j$ for $1 \leq j \leq N$ subject to the following relations:

-Note that the first relation in the definition of the Hecke algebra can be rewritten as $(T_i +1)(T_i - q^2) = 0$, which allows one to decompose any space on which $T_i$ acts into eigenspaces corresponding to its two eigenvalues: $q^2$ and $-1$.
+The first relation in the definition of the Hecke algebra can be rewritten as $(T_i +1)(T_i - q^2) = 0$, which allows one to decompose any space on which $T_i$ acts into eigenspaces corresponding to its two eigenvalues: $q^2$ and $-1$.

 We denote by $S_N$ the symmetric group on $N$ strands.
 For $\sigma \in S_N$, let $\sigma = s_{i_1} \cdots s_{i_l}$ be a minimal length expression, where $s_i \in S_N$ are the simple permutations.
 It is then well known that the definition